 Well, look no further, because I love Alaska, and have been to Seward Alaska several times.
 The mountains, the glaciers, the wildlife!
 Seward has it all.
-Here I will tell you 7 things to know before visiting Seward Alaska.
+Here I will share with you 11 things to know before visiting Seward Alaska.

-7 Things To Know Before Visiting Seward Alaska
+11 Things To Know Before Visiting Seward Alaska

 Seward Is A Port Town Located In Southern Alaska